cblearn/cblearn/docs/install.rst

 Installation
 ============

-cblearn requires Python 3.8 or newer.
+``cblearn`` requires Python 3.9 or newer.
 We recommend using Anaconda_ to install Python and dependencies in separated environments.
-We support Linux (tested on Ubuntu 20.4), Windows and Mac OS.
+We mainly test on Linux (tested on Ubuntu 20.4), but Windows and Mac OS should also work.
 Examples in this installation guide Linux shell commands.

 .. _Anaconda: https://docs.anaconda.com/anaconda/install/

 ```
-conda create -n cblearn python==3.8
+conda create -n cblearn python==3.9
 conda activate cblearn
 ```